Looking for positions to relieve gas while pregnant?

 The result?
 You may experience gas, bloating, and constipation.

-While having gas during pregnancy is par for the pregnancy course, there are some cases where it could signal something more serious, like intestinal disease, allergies, or infections.
+While having gas during pregnancy is par for the pregnancy course, there are some cases where it could signal something more serious, like intestinal disease, food intolerances, or infections.

-A condition called preeclampsia that affects your blood pressure and damages your organs can also cause uncomfortable symptoms.
+A condition called preeclampsia that affects your blood pressure (causing it to rise) and damages your organs can also cause uncomfortable symptoms (like fluid retention and thus bloating).

 If you have any excessive pain, fever, excessive vomiting, or heavy vaginal bleeding, it’s important to talk to your doctor to rule out anything more serious.